neffo/bing-wallpaper-gnome-extension/README.md

 ## Features

-* Fetches the Bing [Image of the Day](https://www.microsoft.com/en-us/bing/bing-wallpaper) and sets as both lock screen and desktop wallpaper
+* Automatically sets the Bing [Image of the Day](https://www.microsoft.com/en-us/bing/bing-wallpaper) as both lock screen and desktop wallpapers
 * Only attempts to download wallpapers when they have been updated - doesn't poll continuously
+* Shuffle/randomise wallpapers at adjustable intervals (including from your stored Bing images)
+* Image gallery to view, select and curate stored images
-* Optionally delete old images after a week, or keep them forever
+* Optionally delete old images after a week, or you can keep (and curate) them forever
-* Optionally force a specific region (i.e. what Bing calls a "market", some Wallpapers may relate to local holidays or locations)
+* Override the lockscreen blur
 * Language support: English (en), German (de), Dutch (nl), Italian (it), Polish (pl), Chinese (zh_CN), French (fr_FR), Portuguese (pt, pt_BR), Russian (ru_RU), Spanish (es), Korean (ko, ko_KR, ko_KP), Indonesian (id), Catalan (ca), Norwegian Bokmål (nb) & Nynorsk (ni), Swedish (sv), Arabic (ar), Hungarian (hu) and Japanese (ja) - a HUGE thanks to the translators
 * Image preview in menus & ability to manually set wallpapers individually or copy image to clipboard
 * A selection of different theme-aware indicator (tray) icons to choose (or hide it completely)
-* Override the lockscreen blur
-* NEW: shuffle/randomise wallpapers at adjustable intervals (including from your stored Bing images)
-* NEW: image gallery to view, select and manage stored images #115

 ## TODO